Poobonikrishna/weather_app_using_Flutter-/README.md

 A Flutter Application To Discover The Weather Using [WeatherAPI](https://www.weatherapi.com) 🚀

-The weather app is a design implementation of [Weather App](https://dribbble.com/shots/17423785-Weather-Interface) designed by [Zesan](https://dribbble.com/zesan).
+The weather app is a design implementation of [Weather App](https://dribbble.com/shots/17423785-Weather-Interface) designed by v pooboni krishna

-This project relied on this [Flutter Getx Template](https://github.com/EmadBeltaje/flutter_getx_template) made by [Emad Beltaje](https://github.com/EmadBeltaje).
+This project relied on this [Flutter Getx Template](https://github.com/EmadBeltaje/flutter_getx_template)
 ## Demo of the application 🎥
 ![Flutter Weather App Demo](https://github.com/AbdQader/flutter_weather_app/assets/64075836/7cbccfc6-1d2d-4a55-8297-df97ef6ec787)